charmoniumQ/thesis/prelim_text/README.md

 1. The scientific community corrects false claims by applying scrutiny to each others' experiments.
    Scrutinizing an experiment often includes reproducing it.
-   Therefore, reproducible experiments may be thoroughly scrutinized and defended.
+   Therefore, reproducible experiments may be thoroughly scrutinized.

 2. Science works by building off of the work of others.
    Often in extending anothers work, one needs to execute a modified version of their experiment.